Tennis-Gauff suffers earliest Wimbledon exit after defeat by Anisimova | Sports-Games

 Tennis-Gauff suffers earliest Wimbledon exit after defeat by Anisimova

-Hence when the duo walked on to Centre Court on the sixth day of these championships, they were already all too familiar with each other's strengths and weaknesses.
-Yet during the opening exchanges, 11th seed Gauff threatened to wallop Anisimova as she had two break points to go 4-0 up.
+Coco Gauff whacked her head with her racket and repeatedly jabbed her forehead with her long fingernails but no matter what the frustrated American teenager did, she could not find a way to rescue her Wimbledon dreams on Saturday.
+As one of the most recognised faces at the All England Club, it often feels like Gauff has been competing at the championships for decades.

+Yet it was only three years ago that the then 15-year-old school student announced herself to the world by turfing out her idol Venus Williams from the grasscourt major in the first round.
+Since that incredible win, Gauff had never lost before the fourth round at Wimbledon -- until Saturday.

-Coco Gauff's Wimbledon challenge came unstuck in the third round on Saturday when she was beaten by familiar foe Amanda Anisimova 6-7(4) 6-2 6-1 in an all-American showdown.
+Gauff's Wimbledon challenge came unstuck in the third round when she was beaten by familiar foe Amanda Anisimova 6-7(4) 6-2 6-1 in an all-American showdown.
+"It's my first time playing on Centre Court and it's the most special day of my career," said a beaming Anisimova, who celebrated her triumph by collapsing on to her back.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)